 Derek Sivers was a musician who had more programming knowledge than most musicians.
 When he started helping artists add a shopping cart to their websites, he “fell into” his niche.
 He was just trying to help people out, and it turned into a business.

 Hiten Shah has a big audience, but that didn’t happen overnight.
 He’s been focused on helping marketers since 2002.
 That’s his secret: he started small, 11 years ago.
-Look at his Twitter stream, look at his blog (where he freely reveals his real Gmail address): this guy is always looking for opportunities to help people.
+Look at his Twitter stream, look at his blog.
+He's always on the lookout for opportunities to help people.

 We see the big Twitter follower-count, but we don’t see what’s behind that: looking for ways to help people every day.

 Starting small puts 100% of your energy on solving real problems for real people.

 Quit thinking about yourself.
 Stop focusing on your insecurities, your lack of experience, and your non-existant social network.
 It’s OK.